maurex23/devquest-api-github/README.md

-# projeto-inicial-fetch-github-api
+# projeto-fetch-github-api
-Repositório contendo os arquivos iniciais do projeto de Fetch e GitHub API
+Quest do curso Dev Quest para exercitar fetch e API

+Foi utilizada a API do github para a realizacao do exercicio.

+Demostração: